ethicalgaming/macros/README.md

 - `Equip(Image, Keybind)` - Equips an item given an `Image` and corresponding `Keybind`.
 The `Keybind` maps to the variable of choice.
 If it is null, then the default variable used is the same as the name of `Image`.
 If `Image` is null, no image search is performed.
 - `Cast(Keybind)` - Sends a keybind with delay, allowing no image search on things like abilities, auto attacks, etc.
 - `LeftClick()` - Sends a left click, can be used for Bladed Dive, Targeted Magma Tempest, etc.
+- `Prayer(Style)` - Sends a simulated `ControlClick` to activate or deactivate a prayer.
+This allows saving of bar space.

 2 examples of possible macros, a simple Dual Wield and Bladed Dive are included under `components`.